hollyjackson2002/customer-response-ml-project/Customer_Response_Project/README.md

 ## Report Use

-Use the generated figures and result tables in the final report:
+Using the generated figures and result tables in my final report:
 - Response distribution
 - Income distribution
 - Age distribution